joshgerdes/jekyll-uno/_posts/2022-07-10-add-custom-dns-servers-and-set-azure-point-to-site-vpn-to-connect-automatically.md

 Save your azurevpnconfig.xml and import it into the Azure VPN client.

 Once the VPN has been re-established your Custom DNS settings and suffxies should take effect.
-If yuu included the <AlwaysOn> this will reconnect automatically, after your first connection and after computer reboots.
+If you included the <AlwaysOn> this will reconnect automatically, after your first connection and after computer reboots.